-15. MANAGEMENT: BIOLOGICAL TREATMENT
+15. MANAGEMENT: BIOLOGICAL TREATMENT - Approved as presented

 Insects are sometimes used to control invasive species, including beetles introduced to control purple loosestrife infestations.

 Recommendation: The committee recommends that the Commission consider biological control on a case by case basis as a possible future control method and to stay informed on new biological control agents.